ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     Example: `New-InformationBarrierPolicy -Name "SalesBlockedFromResearch" -AssignedSegment "Sales" -SegmentsBlocked "Research" -State Inactive`

-    In this case, we are defining a policy called *SalesBlockedFromResearch*.
-This policy can be applied to users in a segment called *Sales*.
-When active and applied, this policy will help prevent people in *Sales* from communicating with people in a segment called *Research*.
+    In this case, we defined a policy called *SalesBlockedFromResearch* for a segment called *Sales*.
+When active and applied, this policy prevents people in *Sales* from communicating with people in a segment called *Research*.

     You can also use this cmdlet with multiple segments, as shown in the following two examples.

     Syntax: `New-InformationBarrierPolicy -Name "policyname" -AssignedSegment "segmentname, segmentname" -SegmentsBlocked "segmentname, segmentname"`

-    Example 1 - Assign a policy to multiple segments: `New-InformationBarrierPolicy -Name "SalesBlockedFromResearch" -AssignedSegment "Sales, Marketing" -SegmentsBlocked "Research" -State Inactive`
+    Example 1 - Define a policy to block multiple segments from communicating with another segment:

+    `New-InformationBarrierPolicy -Name "SalesMarketingBlockedFromResearch" -AssignedSegment "Sales, Marketing" -SegmentsBlocked "Research" -State Inactive`

-    In this case, we are applying a policy to the *Sales* and *Marketing* segments.
-When active and applied, this policy will prevent *Sales* and *Marketing* from communicating with *Research*.
+    In this example, we defined a policy for the *Sales* and *Marketing* segments.
+When active and applied, this policy prevents *Sales* and *Marketing* from communicating with *Research*.

-    Example 2 - Assign a policy to block one segment from communicating with multiple other segments: `New-InformationBarrierPolicy -Name "SalesBlockedFromResearch" -AssignedSegment "Sales" -SegmentsBlocked "Research, Manufacturing" -State Inactive`
+    Example 2 - Define a policy to block one segment from communicating with multiple other segments:

+    `New-InformationBarrierPolicy -Name "SalesBlockedFromResearchManufacturing" -AssignedSegment "Sales" -SegmentsBlocked "Research, Manufacturing" -State Inactive`

-    In this case, we are applying a policy to the *Sales* segment.
-When active and applied, this policy will prevent *Sales* from communicating with either *Research* or *Manufacturing*.
+    In this case, we defined a policy for the *Sales* segment.
+When active and applied, this policy prevents *Sales* from communicating with either *Research* or *Manufacturing*.

     Repeat this step for each policy you want to define to block communications.